What is Securities Fraud?

 What is Insider Trading?

-Insider trading is the trading of a corporation’s stocks, bonds, stock options or other securities by those with potential access to information about the company that is not public.
+Insider trading is trading a corporation’s stocks, bonds, stock options or other securities by those with potential access to information about the company that is not public.
 Illegal insider trading constitutes a breach in the fiduciary or other relationship of trust or confidence where there is a misappropriation of non-public information from the company.

 Who is an insider?